Historic trends

 This page shows birth trends in Glasgow over 160 years.

-Births in Glasgow 1855 – 2021
+Births in Glasgow 1855 – 2023

 Births in Glasgow rose through the latter half of the 19th century and into the early 20th century as the population grew and the city established itself as an important industrial and business centre.
 Births reached a peak in 1920 after the end of the First World War before declining.
 The overall trend in births was then downward from the 1920s onwards to the end of the 20th century, despite a post-war rise in births in 1947 and in the ‘baby-boomer’ years of the 1950s and early 1960s.
 In the first decade of the new millenium there was a modest rise in births in the city, but since 2011 birth numbers have declined again.
 In 2020 there were 5,867 births in Glasgow, a reduction of 10% on the previous year.
-Some of this reduction may be associated with the impact of the COVID-19 pandemic - which reached Scotland in early 2020 - and accompanying restrictions.
-There was a slight rise in births in 2021.
+Some of this reduction may be associated with the impact of the COVID-19 pandemic – which reached Scotland in early 2020 – and accompanying restrictions.
+There was a slight rise in births in 2021 and 2022 before a slight decrease in 2023.

-Birth rate per 1,000 population in Glasgow 1855 – 2021
+Birth rate per 1,000 population in Glasgow 1855 – 2023

 Notes